Blayung/liberated-chat/README.md

 # Liberated Chat Plugin
 ## What is this?
 It is probably the simplest minecraft plugin that disables chat reporting.
-**MAKE SURE TO DISABLE enforce-secure-profile IN server.properties, OR THE PLUGIN WILL BREAK!**
+**Make sure to disable enforce-secure-profile in server.properties, or the plugin will break!**

 ## Downloads
 You can download this plugin on modrinth. [https://modrinth.com/plugin/liberated-chat](https://modrinth.com/plugin/liberated-chat)